 What Moves Equity Markets?
 A Term Structure Decomposition for Stock Returns

 Several papers decompose stock returns into cash flow and discount rate news to study equity market fluctuations.
-This paper develops and explores an alternative decomposition for stock returns based on the idea that equity volatility must come from variation in the present value of short- and long-term dividends.
-I find that (i) more than 60% of equity volatility comes from dividends with maturities beyond 20 years and (ii) most of the return volatility associated with short-term dividends comes from cash flow shocks while discount rate news are mainly responsible for return volatility linked to long-term dividends.
+This paper develops an alternative return decomposition based on the fact that equity movements originate from variation in the present values of dividends with different maturities.
+I find that roughly 60% of equity volatility comes from the present value of dividends with maturities beyond 20 years and that cash flow shocks drive volatility in short-term present values whereas discount rate news are responsible for volatility in long-term present values.
+I also provide three further empirical applications of this new equity term structure decomposition.

 Suggested Citation: Suggested Citation